25+ healthy meals for picky eaters that are easy and kid friendly. Free PDF printable with meal ideas!

 As soon as you start cooking, your previously occupied toddler comes waddling into the kitchen saying “up, up, up”.

 Then, your son starts running around the kitchen as you desperately try to find the next step in the recipe on your phone.
 This is going about as well as all the other recent attempts at making a healthy meal for your picky eater.

-You cave and put the toddler on your hip because the whining is just wearing you down.
-It just needs to stop.
+You cave and put the toddler on your hip because the whining is wearing you down.

-The recipe says 20 minutes of prep, you glance at the clock and notice that its already been 30, and you’re only half way through.
-FINALLY, miraculously, you get the recipe made, collapse into the couch for a second, at which point your toddler slides down and plays on their own.
-But, you’ve accomplished something here, you’re trying to get a healthy meal in your picky eater.
+The recipe says 20 minutes of prep, you glance at the clock and notice that it’s already been 30, and you’re only half way through.
+FINALLY, miraculously, you get the recipe made, collapse into the couch for a second.

 You serve dinner, nervous and beyond hopeful that they’ll devour this whole delicious healthy meal designed for picky eaters.
 Instead, they refuse to even put it on their plate.